catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 - Replication!

 Username validation will need to be moved elsewhere - I'm updating the database class to make it usable by the log-replay system.
 Same with marking messages as read. (update: both of these are done, and are tested in OperationHandlerTest)

+## March 17, 2025

+I've had some weird issues with tests not running in some cases that I've been unable to figure out, but it does seem I can at least trigger the skipped ones if I specify them?
+Absolutely no idea what's going on here though.
+Really weird.
+I've looked into it and found nothing useful - some of them are just randomly skipped sometimes.

+In any case, I've done some debugging of the work from yesterday and also written the new configuration system!